cncf/ambassadors/2.0/Profile.md

         "wechat":"Wechat url",
         "website":"Personal website",
         "youtube":"YouTube url",
-        "priority":Value to diffentiate between other entries in an ordered list; omit this entry in most cases, "languages":[Array of languages spoken],
+        "priority":Value to differentiate between other entries in an ordered list; omit this entry in most cases, "languages":[Array of languages spoken],
         "projects":[Array of CNCF projects of expertise],
         "category":[Array of categories the person belongs to],